Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign Minister Bui Thanh Son said Vietnam maintains its commitment to combating climate change and is ready to work with the EU to promote green transition.

 Foreign Minister Bui Thanh Son attended the third Indo- Pacific Ministerial Forum (IPMF-3) in Brussels, Belgium on February 2.
-The event was attended by foreign ministers from more than 70 countries, including 27 EU member states and Indo-Pacific countries, along with leaders of many regional and international organizations, according to a statement from the Ministry of Foreign Affairs.
+The event was attended by foreign ministers from more than 70 countries, including 27 EU member states and Indo-Pacific countries, as well as leaders of many regional and international organizations, according to a statement from the Ministry of Foreign Affairs.

 In his keynote speech at the opening of the roundtable discussion themed "Green Transition - Partnership for a Sustainable Future", Minister Bui Thanh Son reaffirmed Vietnam's strong commitment to combating climate change and green transition, from COP-26 to becoming one of the first three countries to establish the Just Energy Transition Partnership (JETP).